 How Have Online Casinos Helped Improve the Environment?

-Online casinos have been quite a in vogue in recent years.
+Online casinos such as JBO have been quite a in vogue in recent years.
 The sector has evolved from a niche market to a thriving global industry.

 Much-touted for their convenience, practicality, and environmental upsides, online gambling operators have seen significant expansion in the past two decades.
 So, have online casinos helped improve the environment?